 “Let this mind be in you, which was also in Christ Jesus: Who, being in the form [morphe 3444] of God [theos 2316], thought it not robbery to be equal [isos 2470] with God: But made himself of no reputation, and took upon him the form [morphe 3444] of a servant [doulos 1401], and was made in the likeness [homoioma 3667] of men” (Phl 2:5-7).
 In this passage, Paul was teaching the Philippians to have the same mindset that Christ had.
-Now, he certainly wasn’t telling literally them to become incarnated from divine beings to human beings!
+Now, he certainly wasn’t speaking literally that they were to be incarnated from divine beings to human beings!
 The Greek theos isn’t a type of being and neither is doulos.
-Paul was emphasizing the fact that the Son of God “morphed” from His position as Ruler to the position of Servant.
-It’s the same principle he taught the Corinthians, “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich” (2Co 8:9).
-He emptied Himself of everything He had with God—position, ability, and wealth—to become and human being and save us.
+That the Son of God was in “the form [morphe 3444] of God [theos 2316]” but took upon Himself “the form [morphe 3444] of a servant [doulos 1401]” is that He “morphed” from His position of Ruler to the position of Servant.
+It’s similar to what he taught the Corinthians, “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich” (2Co 8:9).
+He emptied Himself of everything He had with God—position, ability, and wealth—to become a human being for our salvation.

-That He was “equal with God” isn’t co-equal as taught in Trinitarianism.
+That He was “equal with God” isn’t the same as co-equal taught in Trinitarianism.
 The Son has an equivalence or correspondence with the Father in certain regards.
 But co-equal, on the other hand, is a joint ranking and absolute equality in every regard.
-It’s because the sense of co-equality has been so thoroughly drilled into the minds of Trinitarians that it’s difficult for them to read certain statements in Scripture any other way.
+This idea of co-equality has been so thoroughly drilled into the minds of Trinitarians that it’s difficult for them to read certain statements in Scripture any other way.
 But it’s simply an equivalence, correspondence, or likeness with God.
-We can be certain of this because of the parallel statement in this passage, “in the likeness of men.”
-This can’t mean that He became co-equal with men so that they were all one Man in multitudes of persons!
-His correspondence with God and then with men are simply corollaries when taken to extremes result in nonsense.
+We can be certain of this because of the parallel statement in this same passage “in the likeness of men.”
+This certainly can’t mean that He became co-equal with men so that all were one Man but in multitudes of persons!
+His correspondence with God and then with men are simply corollaries that when taken to extremes result in nonsense.

 The statement “thought it not robbery to be equal with God” (Phl 2:6), is a mistranslation in the King James Version.
 It’s more accurately “something to be grasped” (NET) or “something to cling to” (NLT).
 In other words, He didn’t put up any resistance to His Father’s plan of salvation by clinging to His place with Him.
-His submission to His Father sending Him is just another reason why “equal with God” isn’t co-equal.
-Besides, if there are three co-equal persons, why is there nothing in Scripture about the Spirit also sending the Son?
-And why send the Son?
-Why didn’t the Son send the Spirit, or the Spirit send the Father?
-It’s ridiculous to even have to address such absurdities.
+In fact, His submission to His Father sending Him is just another reason why “equal with God” isn’t co-equal.
+Besides, if there truly are three co-equal persons, where is the Holy Spirit in all of this?
+Why is there nothing about the Spirit sending the Son, or the Son always doing the will of the Spirit?

 Trinitarians coined the term “God the Son” which is found nowhere in Scripture.
 Jesus always called Himself the Son: “For God so loved the world, that he gave his only begotten Son” (Jhn 3:16); “The Son can do nothing of himself” (Jhn 5:19); “Dost thou believe on the Son of God?”
 (Jhn 9:35); “I said, I am the Son of God?”
 (Jhn 10:36); “that the Son of God might be glorified thereby” (Jhn 11:4); “Father, the hour is come; glorify thy Son, that thy Son also may glorify thee” (Jhn 17:1).
 It’s dangerous to disagree with what the Son said about Himself.
 We can be deceived and ignorant about the truth, and God will forgive us when we come to the correct knowledge and repent.
 But to know the truth and fight against it is very serious.